 Before I get to the soba, I have to mention that the tempura batter recipe provided to us by our lovely hostess is really good.
 However, I prefer my old standby of rice flour and seltzer or beer because it stays crispier longer.

 So here’s how I treated my soba noodles: I didn’t make the dashi dipping sauce (errr, soup.
-I’m sorry, it’s a broth, not a dipping sauce), instead I chose the spicy dipping sauce and used that to not only dip the tempura, but dress my noodles.
+I’m sorry, it’s a broth, not a dipping sauce), but instead I chose the spicy dipping sauce and used that to not only dip the tempura, but dress my noodles.
 I added a bit of chili-garlic sauce to it because calling it spicy as is, is akin to calling a box turtle, fierce.
 I topped it with sauteed red bell peppers, carrots, sesame oil fried spinach, green onions, plus shredded cucumber and deep-fried pancetta.

 You see, since I was topping some of the noodles with a poached egg, Eggs Benedict came to mind, so why not a little eggs Benedict fusion?
 It just seemed naked without some kind of pork product.
 I actually tried to make a cup out of the pancetta to hold the soba and the poached egg, but unfortunately, my noodles busted it open and it broke, as you can see in the photos above.

 Of course everyone had their choice how to have their soba, so only a poached egg and pancetta on request.
 It was just as yummy with just veggies, as you can see directly above.